 This award is given to any member of the SFMC to recognize their lengthy and dedicated service to the SFMC.
 Recipients of this award will have demonstrated their dedication to the SFMC over extended lengths of time in a variety of positions of responsibility within and benefiting the SFMC.
-This Marine will have consistently performed above and beyond the normal duties of grade, branch, specialty, or assignment to the degree of extraordinary recognition from key individuals of the SFMC.
+This Marine will have consistently performed above and beyond the normal duties of grade, branch, specialty or assignment to the degree of extraordinary recognition from key individuals of the SFMC.
 Simple experience of an individual is not adequate basis for this award.

 In order to qualify for this award a candidate must have already received the Commandant's Meritorious Service Award (CMSA) or STARFLEET Cross and continued to serve the SFMC in a leadership or staff position above the MSG level for at least 3 years after receipt of the Commandant's MSA or STARFLEET Cross.
 In order to receive this award, after meeting the basic qualifications, the General Staff must vote to issue by at least a 2/3 majority.
-At least five (5) years must pass between subsequent awards to any specific individual.
-CROSS OF HONOR (SFMC Marine of the Year) (CoH)
+At least five (5) years must pass between issuance of this award to any specific individual.

+CROSS OF HONOR (SFMC Marine of the Year)

+Issuing Authority: Commandant

+Frequency: Annual.
+One award each year.